FC Feronikeli 74: Personnel

-List of the managers
+List of managers

-This is the list of coaches of FC Feronikeli 74 since 2010:

-FC Feronikeli 74 in Europe
+FC Feronikeli in Europe

 Feronikeli will compete in the UEFA Champions League for the first time in the 2019–20 season, entering at the preliminary round.
 On 11 June 2019, in Nyon, the draw was held and Feronikeli were drawn against the Gibraltarian side Lincoln Red Imps.
 On 25 June 2019, Feronikeli beat the Gibraltarian side Lincoln Red Imps at Fadil Vokrri Stadium in Pristina.

 After being eliminated from The New Saints, Feronikeli continued to play in the second qualifying round of UEFA Europa League.
 On 17 July 2019, Feronikeli learns the upcoming rival which was the champion of 2018–19 Slovak First Football League, Slovan Bratislava.